dragotin/quirksite/README.md

 make install
 ```

 This will install pdfquirk to `/usr/local/bin` on the computer.

+### Runtime Dependencies

-On runtime, the tool `convert` from [ImageMagick](https://imagemagick.org/script/convert.php) is needed to convert to pdf.
+At runtime, the tool [convert](https://imagemagick.org/script/convert.php) from the [ImageMagick](https://imagemagick.org/script/index.php)-package is needed.
 The utility `scanimage` from SANE is used for scanning (optional).
-It is recommended to install these through the package manager of the Linux distribution.
+It is recommended to install these through the package manager of the Linux distribution unless PDF Quirk is used through the AppImage.

+To use deskewing for images, PDF Quirk optionally supports the tool [deskew](https://galfar.vevb.net/wp/projects/deskew/).
+If it is installed and available, it will be used to deskew images.
+Otherwise the convert deskew function is used.

 ## Configuration

+To configure PDF Quirk, open the configuration area by clicking the Configure menu item.
+Two editable lines allow to set a command line for monochrome and color scan.

 ### SANE scanimage

 PDF Quirk uses the command line utility `scanimage` to produce images from the scanner.
 It comes with the SANE packages which are standard for scanners under linux.

 To scan with PDF Quirk, an optimal `scanimage` command for the scanner device must be found and put into the configuration.
-Since all the scanner devices are so different and offer different scan options, it does not make too much sense to use a default here.
+Since all the scanner devices are so different and offer different scan options, it does not make too much sense to set a default here.

 To get a reasonable result for the PDF, the scan should